a 95 per cent reduction in energy use for cooling could be achieved

 But there are ways to keep your home cool, with passive cooling.
 This is a way to keep your home cool without relying on electrical appliances such as air-conditioners.
 It could be a way to survive the hot temperatures to come later this century.

-According to computer models, passive cooling could keep houses cool and comfortable, whether it's in hot, dry Spain in the year 2050, or hot, humid Bangkok at the end of the century.
-If passive cooling works in these hot locations, it should work in many other places too.
+According to computer models, passive cooling could keep houses cool and comfortable, whether it's in hot, dry Spain in the year 2050, Impact of climate change: Environmental assessment of passive solutions in a single-family home in southern Spain — research article or hot and humid Bangkok at the end of the century.
+Integrative passive design for climate change: A new approach for tropical house design in the 21st century — research article If passive cooling works in these hot locations, it should work in many other places too.

 Shade